Object-Oriented Programming in Python (OOP): Tutorial

 microsoft = MovingAverage('msft', msft, 40, 100) print(microsoft.generate_signals())

+We've covered some of the main OOPs concepts in Python.
 You now know how to declare classes and methods, instantiate objects, set their attributes and call instance methods.
 These skills will come in handy during your future career as a data scientist.
 If you want to expand the key concepts that you need to further work with Python, be sure to check out our Intermediate Python for Data Science course.

 Learn more about Python